dugramen/GDPaint/README.md

 # GDPaint
 Godot Plugin for a simple sprite editor

 This is my first plugin project.
-I'm not the best programmer so this is pretty sloppy code, but from testing it out, it does seem stable right now.
+I'm not the best programmer so this is pretty sloppy code, but from testing it out, it seems pretty stable right now.
 I'm also very new to Github projects in general, so I doubt I'm doing this right. :P

 ![Look at the GDPaint Editor](https://i.imgur.com/LPq3sPx.jpg)